-A sweet, spicy wing recipe that is amazing on the grill!
+These honey wings are sweet and spicy and amazing on the grill.
 This is a Detroit recipe, so enjoy!

-A sweet, spicy wing recipe that is amazing on the grill!
+These honey wings are sweet and spicy and amazing on the grill.
 This is a Detroit recipe, so enjoy!

 My husband and i could not get enough of these wings!
 They were so good!
 Instead of pouring the sauce over the wings, i basted them liberally with the sauce through out the grilling process.
 They were fantastic.
 I set aside extra sauce for dipping.The only thing i will do differently next time will be to omit the salt.
 It was a wee bit on the salty side.
 I think the hot sauce has plenty of salt as is.
 I think i will also omit the butter.
 With all the sweet honey, i dont think it will be missed and i will be eliminating all that unnecessary fat!
 I will definitely be making these again very soon!**Update: Ok, dont eliminate the butter..its waaay to spicy!Read More

 First time making this recipe and this will be the last time.
 I followed the recipe directions as provided except I only had 1.5 pounds of wings so I cut back to 2/3 the recipe (Honey, butter and Frank’s original hot sauce plus one tablespoon Tabasco) which is a little less than 3/4.
 This recipe had zero heat and way, way too much sweetness.
 WHAT WAS I THINKING???
 I normally will use 1/2 cup Frank’s for every 1/4 cup butter plus a little Tabasco and ZERO sweetener of any kind.
 Also, the honeyed wings do tend to burn easily on the grill so be very careful and keep watching.Read More